Did somebody mention bacon?

 - Mushrooms: I used white caps, but cremini is perfect as well.
 Do, however, squeeze some lemon juice over them to eliminate turning dark

-- Make sure all the onions are chopped the same size thus cooking evenly.
+- Make sure all the onions are chopped the same size; thus, cook evenly.

 - Garnishing with thyme or finely chopped parsley of course, is optional.
 However, it adds a touch of color to your dish.